zasper-io/zasper/README.md

 It's perfectly suited for running REPL-style data applications, with Jupyter notebooks being one example.

-Currently Zasper is fully supported on Mac with limited support on Linux.
+**Currently Zasper is fully supported on MacOS and Linux.** Windows support is coming soon!

 # Benchmarks - 4X Better
 Zasper uses one fourth of RAM and one fourth of CPU used by Jupterlab.
 While Jupyterlab uses around 104.8 MB of RAM and 0.8 CPUs, Zasper uses 26.7 MB of RAM and 0.2 CPUs.